Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận02/02/2024

-White House national security adviser Jake Sullivan said in a statement that the order would impose financial sanctions and visa restrictions on individuals who attack Palestinians or seize their property.
+White House national security adviser Jake Sullivan said in a statement that the order would impose financial sanctions and visa restrictions on individuals who attack Palestinians or confiscate their property.
 “Today’s actions are aimed at promoting peace and security for both Israelis and Palestinians,” he said.

-Israeli soldiers stand guard near the scene of a shooting in Hebron, Israeli-occupied West Bank, February 1, 2024.
+Israeli soldiers stand guard near the scene of a shooting in Hebron, Israeli-occupied West Bank, on February 1, 2024.
 Photo: Reuters

-A statement from the US State Department on Thursday said the four people on the sanctions list were David Chai Chasdai, Einan Tanjil, Shalom Zicherman and Yinon Levi, who the US accused of attacking and destroying Palestinian property in the West Bank, an internationally recognized Palestinian territory but occupied by Israel.
+A statement from the US State Department on Thursday said the four people on the sanctions list were David Chai Chasdai, Einan Tanjil, Shalom Zicherman and Yinon Levi, who the US accused of attacking and destroying Palestinian property in the West Bank, an internationally recognized Palestinian territory occupied by Israel.

 “Israel must do more to stop violence against civilians in the West Bank and hold those responsible for it accountable,” US Secretary of State Antony Blinken said in a separate statement.